Burr Governance Token (BURR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Burr Governance Token Historical Price

-According to the latest data gathered on Burr Governance Token live price page, the current price of Burr Governance Token is 0.00980545USD.
-The circulating supply of Burr Governance Token(BURR) is 49.33M BURR , giving it a market capitalization of $483.74K.
+According to the latest data gathered on Burr Governance Token live price page, the current price of Burr Governance Token is 0.00912678USD.
+The circulating supply of Burr Governance Token(BURR) is 49.33M BURR , giving it a market capitalization of $450.25K.

 The Burr Governance Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BURR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.